GuillaumePressiat/GuillaumePressiat.github.io/_posts/2018-12-08-stringfix.markdown

 ```

 While a ggplot function has already the same name, it is used to override data in a `ggplot` call and not for pasting character strings, see [here](https://ggplot2.tidyverse.org/reference/gg-add.html).
-When loading tidyverse, the same ggplot function is called, preventing us from using paste0’s %+%.
+When loading tidyverse, the same ggplot function is called, preventing us from using `paste0’`s `%+%`.
 Otherwise, you can find a hint of character string pasting in the [Advanced R](http://adv-r.had.co.nz/Functions.html#special-calls) book.

 In order to create a toolbox around `paste0`'s `%+%`, I started collecting some other infix functions for character strings manipulation.
-The main question was: which functions with a right to left call that I use really often could be reordedered in a  %>% code.
+The main question was: which functions with a right to left call that I use really often could be reordered in a  `%>%` code.
 Here is the little family I have since build on : paste, grepl, substring, count, padding.
 The goal of this package is to use stringr or base functions in backend as a start for an alternative character string manipulation in R.

 This package is still at its early begining (kind of a draft for me!)  but I thought some other people would enjoy it and may even wish to contribute.